andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

     5
 )
 ```
-Later, if the oracle makes a report that the payout vector for the condition is `[0, 1, 0, 0, 0]`, it is stating that B was chosen, as the outcome slot associated with B would receive all of the payout.
+Later, if the oracle makes a report that the payout vector for the condition is `[0, 1, 0, 0, 0]`, it is stating that B was chosen, and the outcome slot associated with B would receive all of the payout.

 ## Outcome Collections

 An outcome collection is defined as a **nonempty proper subset of a condition’s outcome slots which represents the sum total of all the contained slots payout values**.
 Outcome collections are represented by an index set.
 An index set is a uint whose bits identify whether the nth outcome is present in the collection, starting from the lower weight bits.
-In our above example, the five trivial outcomes represented in binary are:
+In the example above, the five trivial outcomes represented in binary are:

 1. (A): 0b00001
 2. (B): 0b00010